ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ####Word lattice generation####

-If the server is compiled in the [Tuning mode](#project-compile-time-parameters), then the word lattice generation can be enabled through the options in the [Configuration file](#configuration-file).
+If the server is compiled in the [Tuning mode](#project-compile-time-parameters), then the word lattice generation can be enabled through the options in the server's [Configuration file](#configuration-file).
+The options influencing the lattice generation are as follows:
-The word lattice is generated per source sentence that is being translated and contains the translation hypothesis graph and the used feature weights.
-Also, a general *id to feature name* file mapping is generated, when the server is started.
-The word lattice format is conformant to that of the Oister translation system.
-The following configuration file options have influence on the lattice generation:

 ```
 [Decoding Options]